 The Hamilton County Extension Homemakers recognize four students majoring in health and human sciences, elementary education, or related fields.
 Four $500.00 awards are given.
 Application deadline: April 1.
 Click here for application.

 The Hamilton County Master Gardeners sponsor five $3,000 renewable scholarships for students planning to study horticulture or a related subject such as botany or landscape architecture/design.
 Application deadline: March 15.
-2023 Application coming soon.
+Click here for more details and the application.

 4-H'ers who are nominated for the Matthew Huff Award exhibit a blue-ribbon in spirit.
 As you complete your nomination, please keep in mind these qualities which set Matthew apart from many others: Humorousness, generosity of spirit and a willingness to help others.
 Nominations due June 1.
 Click here for more information.